soulgpark/voicediary/README.md

-# Voice Diary: Emotion Tracking with Speech Recognition
+### Voice Diary: Emotion Tracking with Speech Recognition

-Voice Diary is a diary application that converts user speech into text and analyzes emotions to record them :smile: It visually displays emotions and helps users track their emotional patterns over time.
+Voice Diary is a diary application that converts user speech into text and analyzes emotions to record them:smiley: It visually displays emotions and helps users track their emotional patterns over time.

----

 ## Table of Contents
 1. [Features](#features)